 For replaced elements, the min-content size and max-content size are equivalent and correspond to the appropriate dimension of the concrete object size returned by the default sizing algorithm [CSS3-IMAGES] of the element, calculated with an unconstrained specified size.

 The min-content measure of an inline box is the length of the largest unbreakable sequence of inline content.
-The min-measure contribution of an inline box is its min-content measure, plus any inline-axis margin, border, and padding adjacent to that sequence.
+The min-content measure contribution of an inline box is its min-content measure, plus any inline-axis margin, border, and padding adjacent to that sequence.

-The min-content extent, max-content extent, min-extent contribution, and max-extent contribution of an inline box are the distance from the head edge of the first line box to the foot edge of the last line box on which the inline appears.
+The min-content extent, max-content extent, min-content extent contribution, and max-content extent contribution of an inline box are the distance from the head edge of the first line box to the foot edge of the last line box on which the inline appears.

-The min-content measure of a block container box is the largest min-measure contribution of its in-flow or floated children.
+The min-content measure of a block container box is the largest min-content measure contribution of its in-flow or floated children.

-The max-content measure of a block container box is the measure of the box after layout, if all children are sized under a max-size constraint.
+The max-content measure of a block container box is the measure of the box after layout, if all children are sized under a max-content constraint.

-If the computed measure of a block-level box is min-content, max-content, or a definite size, its min-measure contribution is that size plus any inline-axis margin, border, and padding.
-Otherwise, if the computed measure of the block is fit-content, auto, or fill, its min-measure contribution is its min-content measure plus any inline-axis margin, border, and padding.
+If the computed measure of a block-level box is min-content, max-content, or a definite size, its min-content measure contribution is that size plus any inline-axis margin, border, and padding.
+Otherwise, if the computed measure of the block is fit-content, auto, or fill, its min-content measure contribution is its min-content measure plus any inline-axis margin, border, and padding.

-If the computed measure of a block-level box is min-content, max-content, or a definite size, its max-measure contribution is that size plus any inline-axis margin, border, and padding.
-Otherwise, if the computed measure of the block is fit-content, auto, or fill, its max-measure contribution is its max-content measure plus any inline-axis margin, border, and padding.
+If the computed measure of a block-level box is min-content, max-content, or a definite size, its max-content measure contribution is that size plus any inline-axis margin, border, and padding.
+Otherwise, if the computed measure of the block is fit-content, auto, or fill, its max-content measure contribution is its max-content measure plus any inline-axis margin, border, and padding.

 The min-content extent and max-content extent of a block container box is the content extent as defined (for horizontal writing modes) in CSS2.1§10.6.3 and CSS2.1§17.5.3 for elements with height: auto, and analogously for vertical writing modes.

-The min-extent contribution and max-extent contribution of a block-level box is the extent of the block after layout, plus any block-axis margin, border, and padding.
+The min-content extent contribution and max-content extent contribution of a block-level box is the extent of the block after layout, plus any block-axis margin, border, and padding.

-The min-content measure of a multi-column element with a computed column-width not auto is the smaller of its column-width and the largest min-measure contribution of its contents.
+The min-content measure of a multi-column element with a computed column-width not auto is the smaller of its column-width and the largest min-content measure contribution of its contents.

-The min-content measure of a multi-column element with a computed column-width of auto is the largest min-measure contribution of its contents multiplied by its column-count (treating auto as 1).
+The min-content measure of a multi-column element with a computed column-width of auto is the largest min-content measure contribution of its contents multiplied by its column-count (treating auto as 1).

-The max-content measure of a multi-column element with unrestrained column heights and a computed column-count not auto is its column-count multiplied by the larger of its column-width (treating auto as 0) and the largest max-measure contribution of its contents.
+The max-content measure of a multi-column element with unrestrained column heights and a computed column-count not auto is its column-count multiplied by the larger of its column-width (treating auto as 0) and the largest max-content measure contribution of its contents.